Red Cloud's War: Background

 As early as 1805, a Crow camp allowed French-Canadian fur trader François Antoine Larocque to follow it across parts of the Powder River area.
 According to him, the Crow "... inhabit the Eastern part of the Rocky Mountains at the head of the Rivière aux Roches Jaunes (Yellowstone River) and its Branches, Bighorn River, Tongue River, Powder River and others and Close to the head of the Missouri".

 From the late 17th century, the Lakota had been moving west into the Plains, enlarging their territory so that by the early 19th century, they controlled the mid-Missouri River region.

 Cheyenne and Lakota warriors committed a carnage on a big Crow camp at Tongue River in 1820, known today as the Tongue River Massacre, making their enmity permanent.
 In 1843, United States explorer John Frémont said that Lakota had told him that they would soon fight the Crow and take their land, as the Crow country had about the best bison range in the west.

 In 1851, the area in question was included in a treaty with the United States for the first time, namely in the Fort Laramie treaty.
-This peace agreement defined territories for the tribes, in an effort by the US to establish peace among them and protect its own settlers.
-The treaty was signed by representatives of the numerous tribes of the Plains and mountainous West, including Crow, Lakota, Cheyenne and Arapaho; Gros Ventre, Mandan, and Arikara; Assiniboine and other nations.
+This peace agreement defined territories for the tribes, in an effort by the US to establish peace among Native tribes and protect its own settlers.
+The treaty was signed by representatives of some factions of the numerous tribes of the Plains and mountainous West, including Crow, Lakota, Cheyenne and Arapaho; Gros Ventre, Mandan, and Arikara; Assiniboine and other nations.
 Intertribal warfare had been common among the tribes to gain social and economic advantages in furs, slaves, horses, hunting grounds, and other interests.
 They continued to wage war against each other into the late 19th century, conducting affairs separate from interaction with US forces and representatives.

-As the big game dwindled in the mid-1850s, the Lakota began to enlarge their hunting grounds and "ignored the boundaries" of the 1851 treaty.
+As the big game dwindled in the mid-1850s, the Lakota began to enlarge their hunting grounds and encroached and "ignored the boundaries" of the 1851 treaty.
 They crossed Powder River (the dividing line between the Lakota territory and that of the Crow) and launched their "own program for expansions" westward at the expense of other Natives.
 For the Crow, the plains near present-day Wyola, Montana became a field for "large-scale battles with invading Sioux".
-By 1860, the Lakota and their allies had driven the Crows away from their treaty-guaranteed hunting grounds on the west side of Powder River.
+By 1860, the Lakota and their allies had driven the Crows away from their treaty-guaranteed hunting grounds on the west side of the Powder River.

 The Lakota winter count by Ben Kindle (Oglala) reflects the fighting between the Crow and the Oglala during these decisive years.
 In five out of eight "winters" (years) from 1857 to 1864, he refers to Oglala triumphs over the Crow or the reverse.
 The year 1857 is remembered for a battle in which "The Sioux killed ten Crow Indians."
 In an 1863 fight, "The Crow killed eight Oglala Sioux."